 (b) CDOT shall be named as additional insured on the Commercial General Liability and Automobile Liability Insurance policies.
 Completed operations additional insured coverage shall be on endorsements CG 2010 11/85, CG 2037, or equivalent.
 Coverage required of the contract will be primary over any insurance or self-insurance program carried by the State of Colorado.

-(c) The Insurance shall include provisions preventing cancellation or non-renewal without at least 30 days prior notice to CDOT by certified mail.Each insurance policy shall include provisions preventing cancellation or non-renewal without at least 30 days prior notice to Contractor.
+(c) Each insurance policy shall include provisions preventing cancellation or non-renewal without at least 30 days prior notice to Contractor.
 The Contractor shall forward to the Engineer any such notice received within seven days of the Contractor’s receipt of such notice.

 (d) The Contractor will require all insurance policies in any way related to the contract and secured and maintained by the Contractor to include clauses stating that each carrier will waive all rights of recovery, under subrogation or otherwise, against CDOT, its agencies, institutions, organizations, officers, agents, employees and volunteers.